Snyk/docs/_docs_using-snyk/03_test.md

 $ snyk test --severity-threshold=medium
 ```

-_Note: `low` option has a currently same effect as running without specification, e.g. all vulnerabilities will be reported._
+_Note: `low` option currently has the same effect as running without specifying the threshold, i.e. all vulnerabilities will be reported._

 ### Note for Node.js:
 Since `snyk test` looks at the locally installed modules, it needs to run after `npm install` or `yarn install`, and will seamlessly work with `shrinkwrap`, npm enterprise or any other custom installation logic you have.